sagemath/trac_to_gh/Issue 7478.md

 # Issue 7478: Remove "..." in the output of TestSuite.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7478

 Original creator: hivert